michaelmhoffman/disclosure/README.md

 Categories in this document come from the International Committee of Medical Journal Editors (ICMJE) Form for Disclosure of Potential Conflicts of Interest.
 Following ICMJE recommendations, I list potential conflicts for at least 36 months after the relevant relationships conclude.
+Using a Git repository for the disclosure enables later examination of since-removed conflicts and therefore fuller disclosure.

 ## Disclosures
 ### Employment and academic appointments